jupyter/jupyter.github.io/binder.md

 ## What is the Binder Project?

-The Binder project brings the power of customisable and easy to share computing environments to everyone.
-It allows users to specify custom environments, automates their creation, and allows users to these environments with a single link.
+The Binder project offers an easy place to share computing environments to everyone.
+It allows users to specify custom environments and share them with a single link.
-Use-cases involve workshops, scientific workflows and fast sharing of work in teams.
+Use-cases involve workshops, scientific workflows and streamline sharing among teams.

-The Binder Project builds tools that reward best-practices in reproducible data science by piggy-backing off of community-developed standards for reproducibility.
-If repositories follow these best-practices and are hosted in an online repository, then Binder will build the environment needed to run the code and provide a link that allows others to interact with the results and reproduce analyses.
+The Binder Project builds tools that reward best-practices in reproducible data science by utilizing community-developed standards for reproducibility.
+When repositories follow these best-practices and are hosted in an online repository, then Binder automatically builds a linkable environment anybody can access.

 ## What is Binder used for?